 - Cashflow Forecast Chart

 - Business Unit Summary

-Board members can see at a glance how the organisation is progressing in comparison to the budget that they approved at the beginning of the year.
-They can also see what is left for the rest of the year and if there is enough money for what is planned to come.
+Board members can see at a glance how the organisation is progressing in comparison to the budget.
+Most importantly, the approved budget at the beginning of the year.
+Furthermore, they can also see what is left for the rest of the year and if there is enough money for what is planned to come.

 2. Cashflow Forecast Chart